Holy Trinity Church, Privett: History

 In 1863, William Nicholson of the firm of J&W Nicholson & Co, gin distillers, bought the nearby estate of Basing Park.
 Many of the buildings in Privett (now a conservation area) were built by him for workers on his estate, and the Church of the Holy Trinity was also built at his expense.
 It was designed by Sir A W Blomfield and built between 1876 and 1878.
 A Chapel of the Holy Trinity at Privett was first recorded in 1391, but any remaining evidence of it disappeared when the present church was built on the same site.

-The size of the new church far outstripped the requirements of the small rural parish, and it eventually became redundant in the 1970s.
+The size of the new church far outstripped the requirements of the small rural parish, and it was eventually declared redundant in 1975.

+The tower retains its fine ring of eight bells, hung for traditional Change ringing, and are looked after by a team of volunteers from other nearby churches.
+The bells were cast in 1877 by the firm Mears & Stainbank, at Whitechapel Bell Foundry.

 Architecture

 Sir Nikolaus Pevsner described the church as "exceptionally good" and like "a substantial town church".

-Exterior

-The church, in Gothic Revival (Early English) style, is built of flint with Bath Stone dressings.
+The church, in Gothic Revival (Early English) style, is built of flint with Bath stone dressings.
 The chancel has north and south chapels or transepts, while the nave has four bays with aisles and clerestory, and a porch to the north.
 The tower, with broach spire, gargoyles, buttresses and three tiers of lucarnes, is 160 ft high and forms a prominent landmark.